 It is expected that the research protocols of grant applicants will require Institutional Review Board (IRB) approval.
 Occasionally, the foundation has funded research that does not require IRB approval, such as research using de-identified patient populations.
 If a research project is being proposed that does not require IRB approval, applicants are strongly encouraged to contact program staff to discuss whether the proposed research falls within the DDCF's definition of clinical research.

-In keeping with the wishes expressed in Doris Duke’s will, experiments that use animals or primary tissues derived from animals will not be supported by this program.
+No. Experiments that utilize non-human animals or primary tissues derived from them should not be included in the research plan.
+In keeping with the wishes expressed in Doris Duke’s will, experiments that use animals or primary tissues derived from animals will not be supported.

-IRB approval can be pending at the time of full proposal submissions; however, if you receive a grant, we expect that you will have approval by the start date or no later than two months from the start date.
+No. IRB approval can be pending at the time of pre-proposal application submission; however, if you receive a grant, we expect that you will have approval by the grant start date of July 1, 2018 or no later than October 1, 2018.

-IND approval can be pending at the time of pre-proposal submission.
-However, it must be in place by the deadline for the full proposal.
-Full proposals for projects with IND requirements that do not have approval at the time of submission will be disqualified.
+No. IND approval can be pending at the time of pre-proposal application submission.
+However, IND approval must be in place by the deadline for full proposal application submission, March 16, 2018.
+Full proposal applications for projects with IND requirements that do not have approval at the time of submission will be disqualified.

 What is the success rate for CSDA applicants?

 Although there is no way to know how many applications we will receive this year, we can provide an estimate of the success rate based on data from previous competitions.
-The success rate for applicants in 2016 was 10 percent.
+The success rate for applicants in 2017 was ten percent.